Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: No

-Perplexity AI is what you get when you combine a search engine with an AI assistant.
-Every answer comes with clickable source links — so you can always verify what it tells you.
-This makes it far more trustworthy for research than a standard AI chatbot.
+Perplexity is what you get when you cross a search engine with an AI assistant.
+Every answer comes with clickable source links, so you can verify what it tells you — which makes it far more trustworthy for research than a standard chatbot.

-• Real-time web search built in — always current information
+- Real-time web search built in, so answers stay current

-• Sources every claim with links you can verify yourself
+- Sources every claim with links you can check yourself

-• Pro mode lets you choose which AI model to use (GPT, Claude, Gemini)
+- Pro mode lets you pick the underlying model (GPT, Claude, Gemini)

-4. Microsoft Copilot — Best for Office and Business Users
+4. Microsoft Copilot — Best Free AI for Office Users

 Best for: Microsoft 365 users, professionals, students